bcmpinc/StardewHack/TreeSpread/README.md

 * Added option to limit this mod tapped trees only.

 #### 1.1:
-* Fix: the option for tapped trees wasn't preventing seeds from being dropped at all.
+* Fix: the option for tapped trees wasn't preventing trees from spreading at all.

 #### 2.0:
 * Updated for Stardew Valley 1.4